 Niko Tinbergen lecture

 Stem cells, Dr. Jekyll or Mr. Hyde?
-The Niko Tinbergen lecture 2019 is delivered by Hans Clevers.
-Stem cells bring great promise, but are also at the basis of cancer, says Clevers.
-Before the main lecture, Ariane Briegel and Susana Chuva de Sousa Lopes tell the audience about their fields of research in two shorter lectures.
+The Niko Tinbergen lecture 2019 was delivered by Hans Clevers.
+Before the main lecture, Ariane Briegel and Susana Chuva de Sousa Lopes told the audience about their fields of research in two shorter lectures.

 Stem cells are the basis of all life.
 In adult organs, old cells are constantly replaced through the division of stem cells.
 This renewal takes place at a particularly high rate in the skin, blood, bone marrow and intestinal lining.
 In other organs, stem cells become hyperactive after tissue damage, in an effort to repair the injury.